WarpshotCoH/sunrise-specs/Manifest 1.0/README.md

 Notice in the opening tag, there is a **runtime** attribute and a **type** attribute.
 The **runtime** attribute simply specifies the ID of the runtime folder this application should be installed to.

 The **type** attribute should either be:
  - `client`: Applications that rely on custom servers to launch the game.
-Are given the most prominence in the Sunrise UI by way of server blocks hooking into them.
+Are given the most prominence in the Sunrise UI by way of server tags hooking into them.
  - `mod`: Modifications for the game that don't rely on custom servers.
 Including a launchable executable file is optional.
 Examples include "offline modes" of the game *(for including an executable)*, or visual & UI mods *(no executable)*.
  - `tool`: Applications that don't rely on game data at all and are standalone, but with launching/updating provided as a mere convenience by Sunrise.
 Examples include build planning tools.
 These are installed separate

-### Fields supported
+### Tags supported
  - `name`, `publisher`, and `files` are the same as the Runtimes section.
 All required.
- - `launcher`: *Required for types client & tool, optional for type mod.* Name of the EXE file to run in the **exec** attribute, and launch parameters in the **params** attribute. ***DO NOT INCLUDE YOUR SERVER DETAILS IN THE PARAMATERS, THESE ARE HANDLED BY THE SERVER BLOCKS.***
- - `icon`: *Recommended.* URL to an logo representing the project.
-Must be square, no larger than 512x512, and as a PNG or JPEG.
+ - `icon` is the same as the Runtimes section, and is recommended but not required.
  - `website`: *Optional.* URL of a website representing the project.
 There can be multiple website fields, but only one of each type.
 The valid types are:
    - *home* (main homepage)
    - *forums* (forums)